 Finally, Why Jameson Matters

 I should start with this question: Why does this film affect me more than the thought of “Titanic” being our most prevalent reference to the actual ship sinking?
 (That said, should I be equally outraged?)
-I suspect?the difference?stems from my?access to other informational resources if I decide I want to explore them.
-Ugandan children do not have that privilege.
-It deeply upsets me that this movie?will likely be a child?s only (and brutal) source of information.
+I suspect the difference stems from my access to other informational resources if I decide I want to explore them.
+Too many Ugandan children do not have that privilege.
+It deeply upsets me that this movie, available in the rampant form of bootleg DVDs, will likely be a child’s only (and brutal) source of information.

 - If postmodern art is driven by late capitalism, and following the line of logic I just laid out, doesn’t that make postmodernism corrupt by default?